Hyphaeic/HPL/README.md

 HPL-1.0 is Apache 2.0 with a legal landmine against entities that enable opaque suppression of information, surveillance technologies and their material beneficiaries.

 A deployable legal trojan horse for small teams, indie devs, open hardware projects, researchers and others.

-Licensors are extensively protected, fees are covered for the licensor upon reaching enforcement, but licensors cannot seek monetary damages.
+Licensors are extensively protected.
+Fees are covered for the licensor upon winning, but licensors cannot seek any additional monetary damages.
 Using an aligned lawyer with solid evidence, it should be $0 in, $0 out.

 It lists explicit terms,including differentiating law enforcement and military usage against lawful combatants.